k4lipso/gokill/README.md

 # gokill

+gokill is aimed at activists, journalists and others that need to protect their data against access under all circumstances. gokill falls under the category of anti-forensic tools, helping you to protect yourself against repression.
+It is built for worst case scenarios when intruders physical gaining access to a device.
+In such heated situations gokill helps you automatically executing tasks like:
+- locking the screen
+- notify someone
+- deleting data
+- encrypting partitions
+- destroying encrypted partitions
+- and many more

+the tasks gokill executes could be done by hand using shellscripts, cronjobs, daemons ect. but that means everyone needs to figure it out for themselves, and eventually make mistakes. the idea of gokill is to provide a wide variarity of possibilities out of the box while making sure they are well tested.

+gokill aims to be highly configurable and easily extendable.

 'gokill' is a tool that completes some actions when a certain event occurs. actions can vary from shuting down the machine to sending mails over erasing data. actions can be triggert by certain conditions like specific outcomes of unix